m-anand/INFOBAR/Readme.md

 3. Type in a task name and click `Search` to search for a specific task/dataset name.
 4. Type in filters to narrow search based on subjects/ groups etc.
+5. To delete a dataset from the queue, press `d`.
 5. To process all  subjects shown in the display panel, click `Process`.
 6. Alternatively, select the datasets to be processed.
 Press `ctrl` to select multiple datasets.
 Click `Process` to process selected subjects.
 Click `Clear` to clear selection.
 7. Left click on a dataset to view *MCFLIRT rotation*, *translation* and *displacement* plots.

 ![Pre Processed Viewer](help/PreViewer.png)

-8. Right click on a dataset to scroll through the independent components associated with motion identified by the algorithm.
+8. Right/middle click or press `w` on a dataset to view the independent components associated with motion identified by the algorithm.
-9. If the data has been post processed *zstat1 lightbox image* and *peak voxel activation model fit*. will also be shown.
+9. If the data has been post processed, these actions will also show *zstat1 lightbox image* and *peak voxel activation model fit*.

 ![Post Processed Viewer](help/PostViewer.png)